theophoenix/HCSGD/README.md

 - [ ] Ensure the three supporting content boxes can be linked to relevant pages
 - [ ] Title needs to be responsive and resize accordingly
 - [ ] Move Contact Us link to the right side of the navbar
+- [ ] Stretch the three supporting content boxes across the page

 ### Resource Pages